elisabettatea/iris-project/README.md

 - **Logistic Regression**: Apply logistic regression for binary classification (Is it Iris-versicolor or not?).
 - **Model Evaluation**: Evaluate how well our models are doing using various statistical tests and performance metrics.

-## What’s Inside for You 🎁

-Here’s a quick overview of what you can expect to see in the project:

-- **Data Preprocessing**: How to clean and transform real-world data into something useful for analysis.
-- **Visualization**: Beautiful, insightful graphs that reveal patterns in the data.
-- **Linear Regression Model**: A simple, elegant approach to understand relationships between features and predict outcomes.
-- **Logistic Regression Model**: A binary classification model that focuses on distinguishing between two species of Iris.
-- **Model Evaluation**: How we evaluate and ensure the quality of our models with metrics like AIC, residual deviance, and more.

-Each notebook also includes concise explanations and commentary on the results, making it easy to follow along.

 ## Results 📊

 Here’s a sneak peek at the results: